Zainabobied/BKDGEC/README.md

 # BKDGEC: Semi-supervised learning and bidirectional decoding for effective grammar correction in low-resource scenarios

 ## Overview
 This project introduces a Grammatical Error Correction (GEC) framework as a machine translation task for low-resource languages, specifically applied to the Arabic language.
-The framework consists of two main components:
+The framework consists of two main components: Equal Distribution of Synthetic Errors (EDSE) and Bidirectional Knowledge Distillation for GEC (BKDGEC).
+Employs two complementary decoders—one forward (right-to-left) and one backward (left-to-right)—that are trained jointly through a knowledge distillation mechanism with regularization.
+The model uses Kullback–Leibler divergence to measure agreement between the two decoding directions, allowing the backward decoder to provide information about longer-term future context while guiding the forward decoder to make more consistent predictions.
+This bidirectional setup mitigates exposure bias, encourages autoregressive GEC models to plan ahead, and enhances overall grammatical correction accuracy through a unified joint training process.

-1. **EDSE (Equal Distribution of Synthetic Errors)**
+1. **EDSE**

 <p align="center">